hugobloem/wyoming-microsoft-stt/README.md

 - **docker compose**

   Below is a sample for a docker compose file.
-The azure region + subscription key can be set in environmentvariables.
+The azure region + subscription key can be set in environment variables.
 Everything else needs to be passed via command line arguments.

   ```yaml
   wyoming-proxy-azure-stt: